RonnieSchneider/ronnieschneider.github.io/_pages/about.md

+---
 title: "About"
 permalink: /about/
 header:
   image: "/image/collexi-bulb.jpg"
+---

-I am a data analyst with 20+ years of experience, looking to make a positive difference using my technical skills and ingenuity.
+I am a data analyst with over 20 years of experience, looking to make a positive difference using my technical skills and ingenuity.

 I have strong skills in data processing, analysis, and synthesis.
-I am an excellent communicator with experience analyzing and visualizing executive-level strategic and financial recommendations.
+I am an excellent communicator with experience analyzing and visualizing executive-level technical, strategic, and financial recommendations.
   Experience in:
   - Data Analysis
   - Constrained Non-linear Optimization